DRpandaMD/serverless-todo-app/README.md

 - build app frontend and backend resources and provision them in the cloud \
 `amplify publish`

-- buid app backend resources and provision them in the cloud `amplify push`
+- buid app backend resources and provision them in the cloud \
+`amplify push`

-- add authentication backend to app
+- add authentication backend to app \
 ` amplify add auth`

+#### Resolve easy problems
+- encountered a issue when adding `amplify add auth` \
+Fixed by adding aws amplify and aws amplify react packages in yarn `yarn add aws-amplify` `yarn add aws-amplify-react`